-If the MAC address is found on a switch, you should see the following:
+If the MAC address is found on a switch, you will see the Switch Name, IP address and these other fields.

 Notice that the MAC address was discovered on more than one interface.
 The "MAC Addresses" column will help you to determine how many MAC addresses exist on an interface.
 This is useful for determining if an interface is a switch to a switch trunk.
 If so, then more than one MAC address would exist on the link.
 If it is the interface where the device is physically connected to then there will only be one MAC address connected.